Slumbering Beasts: A Rett Swinson Mystery

 meet the Author

 Author Eric Lodin has been playing with words on paper since the third grade.
 Over the years he has tinkered with several novels and screenplays, trying to improve his craft one sentence at a time.
 A fan of slapstick comedy, long runs, and most anything British, he lives in Raleigh, N.C., with his wife, children, and a mischievous Havanese named Duke.
-Soft Hearts: A Rett Swinson Mystery is his first mystery novel.
+Slumbering Beasts (2022) is the follow-up to Soft Hearts: A Rett Swinson Mystery (2021).

 What Reviewers are Saying About Soft Hearts

 A finely tuned drama … A page turner.

 The narrative is smooth and precise.
 The plot, absorbing … If you are a mystery buff, then pick this one up.
 You will not regret it.